-This item can enable or disable APIC (Advanced Programmable Interrupt Controller) mode.
-In compliance to PC2001 design guide, the system is able to run in APIC mode.
-Enabling APIC mode will increase the available IRQs resources for the system.
+In order to cpomly with PC2001 standard, the system is designed to run in APIC (Advanced Programmable Interrupt Controller) mode.
+Enabling APIC mode will expand available IRQs resources for the system.
 Available options are [Enabled] and [Disabled].

 MPS Version Control For OS